bogdan-szabo-sociomantic/ocean-1/README.rst

   particular in its requirement that the information to be written to the stats log is a single struct.)

+``ocean.util.log.Stats``
+  Added a method ``StatsLog.addSuffix()`` which writes the values of the provided struct or associative array to the stats log, appending the specified suffix to the name of each individual value.
+This can be useful in situations where you have a set of stats which is repeated for a variable list of instances.
+An example of this kind of usage would be if you had a struct containing two fields, counters of bytes and records, and wanted to write one instance of this struct to the stats log for each channel in a dht, suffixing the name of the dht channel to the name of each individual stats value (bytes_campaign_metadata, records_campaign_metadata, bytes_admedia_metadata, records_admedia_metadata, etc).

 Migration Instructions
 ^^^^^^^^^^^^^^^^^^^^^^